shanekeran/dawg/README.md

 1. Home

     The Home section contains a large logo and images for each product category.
-It's clerly evident what the site content is.
+It's clearly evident what the site content is.
 Since these images are present, the home page has a more simplified navigation menu compared to the other pages, it excludes the product menu and free delivery banner.
 All images on the page are clickable links which take you to their corresponding product category.
 The main Dawg image links to the "All Products" page which contains products of all category types.
 The images have also been applied with hover effects from hover.css to make the home page more fun and interactive.

 2. Products